Installation view from the group show entitled “Weight of the World” curated by Misal Adnan Yıldız at the Kasa Gallery in Istanbul, 2021

 Using contemporary terminology, the series “You Have a Place Above My Head,” which the artist has been developing since 2019, explores the potential sexuality of everyday objects discovered during walks in Istanbul.
 The series has been showcased in prominent platforms including Vogue Italia Online (2020), Altiba-9 International Art Magazine, ArtsLibris Fair Barcelona (2021), ARCOMadrid, ARCOLisboa, GUP Magazine Fresh Eyes Talent Book, the Rotterdam Kahmann Gallery’s "New European Photography" group show, and the “The Weight of the World” group show at Kasa Gallery, curated by Misal Adnan Yıldız.
 In 2022, it was featured in the Nilufer Municipality group show “Look Up, the Starry Horizons of a Defined Geography,” curated by Yekhan Pınarlıgil, and participated in the Republic of Albania International FOKUS awards competition.
 As of 2024, some images from the series have been selected by curator Çağla İlk for the visual campaign of Munich Kammerspiele.

-"Historically defined as the pictorial representation of everyday life within domestic settings, genre painting serves as both a conceptual and historical anchor for this series.
-The work finds a linguistic and cultural resonance in the Turkish expression “You Have a Place Above My Head,” a phrase that encapsulates the ritual of hospitality and the subtle negotiation between self and guest within private space.
+Historically associated with the pictorial representation of everyday life within domestic interiors, genre painting serves as a conceptual point of departure for this series.
+The work also draws linguistic resonance from the Turkish expression “You Have a Place Above My Head,” a phrase that reflects the cultural ritual of hospitality while subtly revealing the negotiations of proximity, hierarchy, and belonging embedded in private space.

 Material Witnesses, 2025